 - 6-8 boneless, skinless chicken thighs (or breasts, if preferred)

 - 2 green onions, chopped

 - Spray slow cooker insert with non-stick cooking spray.
-Add chicken to slow cooker insert and pour 1 can of enchilada sauce over the chicken.
+Add chicken to slow cooker insert and pour2 cups of enchilada sauce over the chicken.
 Cook on High setting for 4 hours or low setting for 8 hours.
 Shred chicken with a fork in the enchilada sauce.
 Drain green chilis and add to the chicken along with the diced onion.
 Mix well to combine.

 - Spray a 9x13 baking dish with non-stick cooking spray.